Summer Health Insurance for Early Matriculants

-There is a mandatory $133 Health Service fee for the summer semester for early matriculants.
+Information on Health Service fees for the summer semester for early matriculants can be found here.
 There is no discount for partial summer terms.
 This allows the new student access to the Health & Wellness Center, the Counseling Center, and to wellness programs.
 For more information, contact firstname.lastname@example.org or see health.rice.edu.

 Health Insurance Options

 Proof of health insurance is required for all students at Rice University.
 The Rice medical insurance subsidy is only available to full-time doctoral students enrolled in the Rice Aetna plan upon official (fall/spring) matriculation.
 If you have determined that your health insurance has expired you could:

 Check with your current school or job to see if there is a continuation plan or COBRA that may be purchased.
 This may be preferred over purchasing a new plan for a short period of time.
 If your current insurance does not expire until August 15 or later, you would be fully covered until the Rice Plan starts in August, and would not need to purchase a new policy.

 Early matriculating international students can visit the OISS website for interim health insurance options for new students.

 For U.S. Citizens, U.S. Permanent residents, and international students, short term policies are available.
 Early matriculant international students must enroll in the university health insurance plan or SAS starting in the Fall.
 One such short-term policy is ehealthinsurance.com, which is not endorsed by Rice University but may offer appropriate coverage for a particular student.